image

 This article features major opportunities within Indonesian industries for foreign investment in the following sections.

-Top Sectors to Watch for in Indonesia
+Top sectors to watch for in Indonesia

 Basic metal industry, metal goods, excluding machinery and equipment